 Scrivener is a dedicated tool for writers, authors, and novelists to take their work to the next level.
 The special writing software allows you to compose and compile your books, and its feature-rich platform has been helping writers streamline the novel-writing process since 2007.

-However, Scrivener doesn’t have real collaboration features, meaning it can be challenging to get feedback or work with others on edits.
+Scrivener doesn’t tick all the boxes.
+It lacks collaboration features, meaning it can be challenging to get feedback or work with others on edits.

 Plus, it has a learning curve, meaning beginners may not find it easy to use, it doesn’t support Android, and is pricier than other writing apps.

 If you want a solution that you can make your own, here are our top picks for the best Scrivener alternatives that will fulfill your most essential writing needs and take your work to the next level.

 Best Scrivener Alternatives

 Ulysses is a subscription model writing app that works similar to Scrivener in lots of ways with a focus on optimizing the writing experience.

 Ulysses is minimal, has a stunning, customizable and complete toolkit, and similar experiences for desktop and mobile clients.